marijnh/Eloquent-JavaScript/04_data.md

 // → 9
 ```

-When such a function is called the _((rest parameter))_ is bound to an
+When such a function is called, the _((rest parameter))_ is bound to
-array containing all further arguments.
-If there are other parameters
+an array containing all further arguments.
+If there are other
-before it, their values aren't part of that array.
-But if it's the
+parameters before it, their values aren't part of that array.
+When, as
-first parameter, as in `max`, it will hold all arguments.
+in `max`, it is the first parameter, it will hold all arguments.

 {{index "function application"}}